IBM/IPFSfB/README.md

 ## 4. Troubleshooting

-If you encountered a problem for running IPFSfB, raise an issue and mention one of the maintainers in the [maintainers board](https://github.com/IBM/IPFSfB/blob/master/MAINTAINERS.md#maintainers-board).
+If you have encountered a problem for running IPFSfB, raise an issue and mention one of the maintainers in the [maintainers board](https://github.com/IBM/IPFSfB/blob/master/MAINTAINERS.md#maintainers-board).

 ## 5. Considerations